policeman-kh/reading/1018_story.md

 So this report is about places that I found fascinating on my vacation.

 First I want to introduce the soccer stadium "Camp Nou" in Spain, Barcelona.
-This stadium is official stadium of Barcelona.
+This stadium is official stadium of Barcelona soccer team.
 It's one of famous and popular stadiums around the world so one of my dream was to visit here.
 It just feels so exciting to go in it and I could watch soccer game of Barcelona.